-A triple band rectangular microstrip antenna is proposed by using the combinations of a pair of rectangular slots, resonant U-slot and an open circuit nearly quarter-wavelength stub [2].
+A triple band rectangular microstrip antenna is proposed by using the combinations of a resonant U-slot, a pair of rectangular slots and an open circuit nearly quarter-wavelength stub [2].
 A microstrip patch antenna has been reported in [16], which is stub-loaded and uses the varactors for reconfiguration both frequency and polarization.
 For receiving the microwave power a compact rectenna with stepped- impedance dipole antenna has been proposed [3].
-The effect of stub on the resonance frequency is carried out with theoretical analysis [4].
+A theoretical analysis has been carried out the effect of stub on the resonance frequency [4].
 In this paper a notch loaded and step loaded with right angle band rectangular microstrip patch antenna for multi band frequency operation is simulated and tested.
 The effect of variation in length and width of the step on the resonance frequency and the return loss are presented.
 This paper also presents the effect of co-axial probe feed position on the rectangular patch.
 The simulation is done with the help of IE3D simulation tool.

-II.
-DESIGN ASPECT
+2. DESIGN ASPECT

-The width and length are the most important parameters needed for the design of the rectangular patch antenna and its accurate value affects the results very much.
+The length and width are the most important parameters needed for the design of the rectangular patch antenna and its accurate value affects the results very much.

-\ Department of Electronics and Communication Engineering, Bundelkhand Institute of Engineering and Technology, Jhansi, U.P.
-India, E-mail: ravi4prasad@gmail.com; dksbiet@rediffmail.com
+Department of Electronics and Communication Engineering Bundelkhand Institute of Engineering and Technology, Jhansi, U.P.
+India, Emails: ravi4prasad@gmail.com, dksbiet@rediffmail.com

-\\ A.I.T.H, Kanpur, U.P.
-India, E-mail: jps\uptu@rediffmail.com
+2 Kanpur, U.P.
+India.
+Email: jps_uptu@rediffmail.com